 Currently, breeders typically focus on the breed’s appearance and personality.
 Modern Bengal cats tend to possess the beauty of a wild cat and temperament of a domestic cat.

 They typically exhibit various fur patterns – spotted, rosette or marbled pattern.
 Each spot or rosette is outlined in a darker color, giving the look of a wild Jaguar.
 These patterns come in many colors, including brown, blue, silver, snow, charcoal and point.
 A frequently noticed feature is the wonderful coat the Bengal inherited from the ALC.
 They don’t have typical cat fur, but rather a silky cashmere pelt coat that is soft and sleek.
 Often it shines in the light with a glitter that permeates through every hair shaft.
 And most desirably, shedding is minimal.
 Physically, Bengal exhibit a muscular build yet are athletic and graceful.
-In terms of size, they are generally a little larger than the average housecat with males of the breed weighing between 10 and 15 pounds and females weighing between 8 and 12 pound.
+In terms of size, they are generally a little larger than the average housecat with males of the breed weighing between 10 and 15 pounds and females weighing between 8 and 12 pounds.

 While the Bengal is not generally considered a lap cat, they are social, friendly and affectionate.
 They enjoy active playtime, can be mischievous and are usually fairly intelligent.
 Bengals usually like to play with other cats, dogs, and humans.
 They love to explore and sometimes have an affinity to play in water.
 Some describe the Bengal personality as “dog like” in that they may come when you call, fetch their toys when they want to play and can be trained to do tricks.
 They are rarely scared of new people and prefer to investigate them or greet them at the front door.